Mini Facelift Philadelphia

 Have you looked in the mirror and saw jowls or sagging of the neck skin which wasn’t there a year or two ago?
 Do you reside in the New Jersey or Philadelphia area and is your busy schedule unable to accommodate the downtime and recovery of traditional facial rejuvenation surgeries?
 Are you someone who is just looking for a more refreshed facial appearance?
 If you have answered “yes” to the above then perhaps Dr. Corrado’s Mini C-Lift, a state of the art mini facelift procedure, is right for you.

 Many names have been given to the Mini Facelift procedure in the New Jersey and Philadelphia area including “the lunchtime lift”, “the mini lift”, the “s-lift”, and many others.
 A Mini Facelift refers to a procedure that corrects the jowls and neck in individuals that do not display significant effects of aging in these areas.
 The procedure will provide the patient with a more refined jaw line, while also contouring the neck to a smoother and slender appearance.
 This technique generally enhances these facial areas with less risk and less stress than a standard facelift.
 Recovery time is also reduced, allowing those with busy schedules to heal in less time compared to the traditional facelift.
 Additionally, the cost of the Mini Facelift is less than the traditional procedure making it an attractive option for those looking to reduce minor sagging around the cheeks, jaw line, and neck.
 Another benefit to a Mini Facelift is that it can be performed under local anesthesia with mild sedation, as opposed to general anesthesia.
+Patients who are considering Mini Facelift treatment may also consider Mid Facelift and Revision Facelift.

 Who is a candidate?